 • skin diseases;

 Reference!
-Metronidazole is also available under another trade name.
-Trichopolus, which contains a similar pharmacological composition.
+Metronidazole is also available under a different brand name.
+Trichopolum, which contains a similar pharmacological composition.

-Metronidazole is ineffective when taken alone, so it is always prescribed with other medications or antibiotics.
-The simultaneous use of drugs is not dangerous, but Metronidazole has many side effects, which usually occur when interacting with other antibiotics.
+Metronidazole is ineffective when taken alone, so it is always prescribed with other drugs or antibiotics.
+Simultaneous administration of drugs is not dangerous, but Metronidazole has many side effects, which usually occur when interacting with other antibiotics.
 Doctors either reduce the dose of Metronidazole or prescribe it after antibiotic therapy.

 You will also be interested in: